-The Drakes along with local businessman Henry Clothier had a vision that the area be used not just as Public Toilets, but as a complex including an Information Centre, Car Park and Picnic Area.
-Their vision was for a building in the shape of a Dog to be constructed next to the Sheep.
-Local enthusiasm was stirred and the project was approved.
+Their vision was for a building in the shape of a dog to be constructed next to the sheep.
+Local enthusiasm was stirred and the project approved.

-Tirau i-SITE is part of a Visitor Information Network with 90 i-SITE’s nationwide
+Tirau i-SITE is part of the Visitor Information Network.

 - Itinerary planning and information

 - Free maps, weather & mountain safety information

 - Bookings nationwide for accommodation, transport and activities

 - Local information on events, attractions and restaurants